GBaath/Portfolio/AboutMe/README.md

 ## I am a game programmer:

-I love games, just like everyone else, but my brain is the kind that never seems to get enough stilumation and simply playing them is not enough.
+I love games, just like everyone else, but my brain is the kind that never seems to get enough stimulation and simply playing them is not enough.
 The biggest reason I got into game development is because of my undying tendencies to get hooked on mechanics that don't work the way want, and I simply don't want to wait for the developers to listen to my *obviously great* suggestions.

-I guess my favortie movie quote would be:
+I guess my favorite movie quote would be:
 "*Fine.
 I'll Do it Myself.*"

-So far this mindset is working pretty great for me, it's a lot easier to work with systems that you've rebuilt and understand jut as good as your own mind.
+So far this mindset is working pretty great for me, it's a lot easier to work with systems that you've rebuilt and understand just as good as your own mind.
-Though true understanding of something never comes until you try to explain your findings to someone else and realising there was a better way of doing it all along.
+Though true understanding of something never comes until you try to explain your findings to someone else and realizing there was a better way of doing it all along.

 The problems I love tackling the most are location/position, movement based or otherwhise vector or rotation based.
 I have a few examples of such problems linked in other subfolders of this repo.